 The first few years of independence can push your budget to the limit.
 All the costs associated with living on your own can overtake your income, leaving little to put towards paying down your existing debt load.
 That’s a concern for those are struggling to just meet minimum payments on student debt, credit card balances, a vehicle loan and/or a line of credit.
 One big advantage of telecommuting: it offers unique opportunities to trim your expenses and pay off your personal debt more quickly.

 A recent study from the University of Guelph says that the average resident of Southern Ontario saves a whopping $12,000 each year by working from home just three days per week.
+That's a lot of money that can be used on debt reduction and household expenses.
 You may or may not save this much if you telecommute.
 Nevertheless, if you were to use just a portion of what you do save to pay off your debt, you’re further ahead than if you were joining the throngs of commuters in cars, buses and trains every day.

 Transportation: The time and cost of commuting to work have never been so high.
 This is especially a concern for Canadians who work in large urban centres.
 Living in a community outside of a big city is almost always more affordable.
 Of course, the further you commute, the more money you will save on the days that you work from home.